bennettnw2/lpic101-Notes/110-Security.md

     * Each user needs to have a private and a public key
     * These are the steps needed to exchange encrypted files:
     1. Generate a pair of keys:
+      * For this example, we will create a pair of keys for two users and then we will exchange a file between these two users
       * Be sure that you are fully logged in as your user.
 You can not be su or sudoed in.
         * the reason is that the gpg agent will use your full environment to create your keys
         * this will help so that no one tries to fake a key with your user
         * the gpg agent will also use entropy to create your key so the more entropy the better
           * entropy is not on the exam but is good to know about for real world applications.
+            * with cryptography relies on entropy
+            * entoropy is a random pool of data
+            * it is used as a starting point for encryption algorithm
+            * the more entropy the better
+            * entropy comes from many different things
+            * intall rng-tools to give you more entropy on a system
+            * `yum -y install rng-tools`
+            * `sudo systemctl start rngd.service`
       * `gpg --gen-key`
         * this will start the process and generate a new gpg public key
         * it will prompt you for: